dlcbld/BuildSpecSampleFiles/examples/buildspec_python/README.md

 <img src="create_artifact.png" />

 Required policies must be added for the Container Registry repository and DevOps Artifact resource.
-Reference : https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/registrypolicyreference.htm
+1. Provide access to OCIR to deliver artifacts : ```Allow dynamic-group dg-with-devops-resources to manage repos in tenancy```
+2. Provide access to read deploy artifacts in deliver artifact stage : ```Allow dynamic-group dg-with-devops-resources to manage devops-family in tenancy```

 #### Add a Deliver Artifacts stage